cilsat/scribe/doc/draft.md

 step.
 The baseline system utilizes the standard setup and is discussed below.
 Accuracy evaluation was conducted on a per frame basis as speaker segment boundaries and positions differed between the two methods.

+The experiments are evaluated on Speaker Error Rate (SER), calculated as the percentage time (in terms of frames) wrongly attributed to another speaker.
+As the reference is labeled at the speaker segment level and not at the frame level, and due to the differences in speaker segmentation between the various systems, segment alignment between the hypothesized segments and reference segments is necessary.

+## 4.2 Speaker Model

 The speaker model was built using various amounts of training data from the cleaned corpus, with baseline testing conducted on the remainder of the data.